Skip to main content Go to home page

 Don’t worry.
 Find out how John and Cindy dealt with the changes to their personal situation.

 John qualified for the scheme as an individual and was able to buy a home.
-Shortly after, John begins a relationship with Cindy and three years later Cindy moves into his home as his spouse.
+Shortly after, John begins a relationship with Cindy and 3 years later Cindy moves into his home as his spouse.
 John would like Cindy to be added as a registered owner of the property.

 To do so, John must first seek approval from the SRO for Cindy to be added to the Victorian Homebuyer Fund scheme.
 This will involve the SRO assessing John and Cindy’s eligibility for the scheme as joint applicants.
 John and Cindy are found to meet the eligibility requirements, so Cindy is approved to join the scheme and can be added to the title.